stats

 Example

-(static) geometricDist(params, args) → {Number}
+(static) geometricDist(params, args, data) → {Number}

-Calculates the probability mass function (PMF) of a Geometric Distribution
+Calculates the probability mass function (PMF) of a Geometric Distribution.

 Parameters: